Sequences

 ## What this guide covers

-Build timed email series with individual delays, per-email subscriber filters, draft and publish controls, and step-level engagement analytics.
+Build timed email series with delays for each email, subscriber filters for each email, draft and publish controls, and engagement analytics for each step.

 ## Sections